krhoda/book_learning/README.md

 #### WASM
 A free-wheeling and somewhat odd-ball project-based exploration of [WebAssembly in Rust](https://pragprog.com/book/khrust/programming-webassembly-with-rust).
 Divided into 3 parts, code is arranged similarly, futher divided into projects.
 As they are presented in the text, some are not fully functional.

 Others deviate signifcantly from what was provided in the text, because I got too opinionated about web development module packaging (and I'd do it again!).
 Progress stalled when I went on a journey to discover if you could run WASM in a WebWorker, thus never blocking the UI thread (you can, but it's not a well-worn path).

 Recommended if you have a strong interest in WebAssembly, this is still the best project/example-based introduction to WebAssembly out there.
 Not reccomended if you want all of the tooling to work nicely out of the box.
-The ecosystem is rough around the edges, and figuring out a work-flow that suites your tastes while still delivering the output that the author does is part of the fun/challenge of this text.
+The ecosystem is rough around the edges, and figuring out a work-flow that suites your tastes while still delivering the same output that the author does is part of the fun/challenge of this text.

 To that end, I strong suggest taking a look at [wasm-pack](https://github.com/rustwasm/wasm-pack) before getting too deep into part 2 -- it's very nice.

 These examples are not easy to run.